-The first phase of paving Bascom Road has started.
-Reclamation, regrading then paving will happen before moving on to other end of road.
+The second phase of paving Bascom Road has started.
+Reclamation, regrading then paving will happen.
 Bascom Rd will remain open during these functions but expect delays or temporary closure at any time.

-Kids Fun Day at the Farmers Market, Saturday, August 27th from 9 am - noon in front of Town Hall.
-Free balloons, Farmers Cow ice cream & honey sticks (one per child)!
+Visit the Farmers Market, Saturday, October 1st from 9 am - noon in front of Town Hall.

 History of Lebanon, CT

 How Lebanon Got Its Name